 - "Accountable care organization" means an organization formed when a group or groups of doctors, hospitals, and other health care providers come together voluntarily to give coordinated high-quality care to their patients. - "Ambulatory Payment Classification" or "APC" means the classification system described in 42 CFR 419.31 that is the basis of Medicare's reimbursement system for outpatient hospital services. - "Annual notice" means the bulletins issued by the Commissioner that establish the format and supporting information that carriers must use to comply with the reporting requirements of this regulation.
 Such notices will be issued not later than 90 days prior to annual premium rate filing deadlines established under 18 Del.C. §2503. - "Capitated Services" means services paid through a fixed amount of money per patient per unit of time paid in advance for the delivery of health care services.
-The actual amount of money paid is determined by the ranges of services that are provided, the number of patients involved, and the period of time during which the services are provided. - "Carrier" has the meaning set forth in 18 Del.C. §334(b)(2). - "Chronic care management services" means the specific services included in the Chronic Care Management Services program, as administered by the Centers for Medicare and Medicaid Services (CMS) and includes Current Procedural Terminology ("CPT") codes 99487, 99489, and 99490. - "Commissioner" means the Commissioner of the Delaware Department of Insurance. - "Comprehensive Primary Care Plus" or "CPC+" means the national advanced primary care medical home model contemplated by Section 3021 of the Patient Protection and Affordable Care Act that aims to strengthen primary care through regionally-based multi-payer payment reform and care delivery transformation. - "Comprehensive Primary Care Plus Track 1" or "CPC+ Track 1" means the version of the CPC+ program in which providers are reimbursed the full Medicare Physician Fee Schedule as well as a risk-adjusted care management fee, with an opportunity to earn a performance-based incentive payment. - "Comprehensive Primary Care Plus Track 2" or "CPC+ Track 2" means the version of the CPC+ program in which providers are reimbursed less than the full Medicare Physician Fee Schedule in exchange for receiving higher non-fee-for-service payments than in CPC+ Track 1. - "Core CPI" means the Consumer Price Index for All Urban Consumers, All Items Less Food & Energy as developed by the United States Bureau of Labor Statistics. - "Delaware Health Information Network Health Care Claims Database" or "DHIN HCCD" means the data base in which health care claims data that are collected from commercial and public payers under regulations promulgated pursuant to 16 Del.C. §10306 are stored. - "Department" means the Delaware Department of Insurance. - "Diagnosis Related Groups" or "DRGs" means the patient classification scheme set forth in 42 CFR 412.60.
+The actual amount of money paid is determined by the ranges of services that are provided, the number of patients involved, and the period of time during which the services are provided.

+"Carrier" has the meaning set forth in 18 Del.C. §334(b)(2).

+- "Chronic care management services" means the specific services included in the Chronic Care Management Services program, as administered by the Centers for Medicare and Medicaid Services (CMS) and includes Current Procedural Terminology ("CPT") codes 99487, 99489, and 99490. - "Commissioner" means the Commissioner of the Delaware Department of Insurance. - "Comprehensive Primary Care Plus" or "CPC+" means the national advanced primary care medical home model contemplated by Section 3021 of the Patient Protection and Affordable Care Act that aims to strengthen primary care through regionally-based multi-payer payment reform and care delivery transformation. - "Comprehensive Primary Care Plus Track 1" or "CPC+ Track 1" means the version of the CPC+ program in which providers are reimbursed the full Medicare Physician Fee Schedule as well as a risk-adjusted care management fee, with an opportunity to earn a performance-based incentive payment. - "Comprehensive Primary Care Plus Track 2" or "CPC+ Track 2" means the version of the CPC+ program in which providers are reimbursed less than the full Medicare Physician Fee Schedule in exchange for receiving higher non-fee-for-service payments than in CPC+ Track 1. - "Core CPI" means the average of the 12 preceding bimonthly indices calculating the over-the-year changes of the Consumer Price Index for All Urban Consumers in the Philadelphia-Camden-Wilmington Area, All Items Less Food & Energy, developed by the United States Bureau of Labor Statistics.